MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

 When an owner applies for de-registration of a goat in writing as from a specific date, reason to be stated for recording purposes.

-A de-registered goat can be re-registered if a request is made in writing, a fee of $8.80 to re-instate will apply and a new registration certificate will be issued.
+A de-registered goat can be re-registered if a request is made in writing, a fee of $8.80 to re-instate will apply.

 Transfer of Registration:

 Transfer Fee = $11

 All goats transferred to ‘BGA’ from the BGBAA or other accepted Boer Goat Association’ will be required to attach a scanned copy of their original registration certificate into the database animal registration request - this will be sent for approval before the animal is accepted onto your online Herdbook.

 Members must complete the goats transfer to its new owner within a reasonable time period, this association recommends within 30 days, a complaint made against a member for exceeding this recommendation will be dealt with by the associations administrator/s and a penalty payment may be enforced.

 A Doe with not yet registered kid/s at foot – the Doe will be required to be transferred into the new owner’s name, the kid(s) can be registered in the new owner’s name without the requirement of a transfer.
 The breeder will be recorded as the Stud where the kid/s were conceived.

 A pregnant Doe registration will require a BGA ‘Certificate of Stud Service’ form to accompany the registration of any offspring of the Doe.